microsoft/PowerPlatformConnectors/certified-connectors/Strategic Portfolio Manager/Readme.md

 * `On Actuals Period Status Changed`: Executed when the status of an Actuals Period has been changed.
 Status values: Any = 0, Opened = 1, Locked = 2, Archived = 3, Waiting For Approval = 4, Open For Edit = 5, Processing = 6, Not Open = 7.

 ## Get access to 360 Portfolio Insights
 Contact us to start using 360 Portfolio Insights: [Contact Us](https://www.umt360.com/contact/)

+## Known Issues and Limitations
+No known issues or limitations

+## Deployment Instructions
+Please use [these instructions](https://docs.microsoft.com/en-us/connectors/custom-connectors/paconn-cli) to deploy this connector as custom connector in Microsoft Power Automate and Power Apps.